Key West quail-dove

 The Key West quail-dove (Geotrygon chrysia) is a species of bird from the doves and pigeon family Columbidae.
 It is probably most closely related to the bridled quail-dove.

 Distribution and habitat

 The Key West quail-dove breeds in the Bahamas and, except for Jamaica, throughout the Greater Antilles.
+It was once found in the Cayman Islands.
 Despite its name, it does not currently breed in the Florida Keys and southern mainland Florida.

 This bird is found in tropical and subtropical dry forests, shrublands, and lowland moist forests.

 Diet

 These birds forage on the ground, mainly eating seeds, berries and fallen fruit.
 It is fond of poisonwood fruit.
 It will also take snails in its diet.

 Breeding

-Although no longer breeding in Florida, it occasionally is still recorded in the Keys and southern Florida as a vagrant.
+The Key West quail-dove was known to commonly breed in the Florida Keys in the early 1800s, but disappeared from the area in the mid part of that century.
+However, it occasionally is still recorded in the Keys and southern Florida as a vagrant.
 It lays two buff-colored eggs on a flimsy platform built on a shrub.
 Some nests are built on the ground.